 Growing Resilient Together

-This program introduces foundational neurobiological principles that impact individual and interpersonal resilience and provides practical skills based in positive psychology, cognitive behavioral therapy, and mindfulness practice that support the brain-body system’s natural capacity to heal and to anticipate new challenges.
-Areas of focus include:
+This program introduces foundational principles that impact individual and interpersonal resilience and provides practical skills that support the brain-body system’s natural capacity to heal and to anticipate new challenges.

-Continuing Education course for Psychologists, nurses, & other health care professionals,
+APA-approved Continuing Education for nurses, psychologists, LCSWs, MFTs, & other health care professionals,

 The wholeness and freedom we seek is our true nature, who we really are.